 The CBU-97 Sensor Fuzed Weapon (SFW) comprises an SUU-66/B tactical munitions dispenser with an FZU-39 fuze and a payload of 10 BLU-108 submunitions.
-Each tactical munitions dispenser contains 10

-BLU-108 submunitions, and each submunition contains four "skeet" projectiles that, upon being thrown out, seek out their target and deliver an explosively formed penetrator.
+Each tactical munitions dispenser contains 10 BLU-108 submunitions, and each submunition contains four "skeet" projectiles that, upon being thrown out, seek out their target and deliver an explosively formed penetrator.
 Each SFW can deliver a total of 40 lethal projectiles.
-The skeet IR sensors can detect a vehicle's IR signature; if no target is detected, the warhead detonates after a preset time.
-The SFW's primary targets are massed tanks, armored personnel carriers, and self-propelled targets.
-It also provides direct attack capability and interdiction against C2
+The skeet's active laser and passive IR sensors can detect a vehicle's shape and IR signature; if no target is detected, the warhead detonates after a preset time.
+The SFW's primary targets are massed tanks, armored personnel carriers, and selfpropelled targets.
+It also provides direct attack capability and interdiction against C2 centers.

 The CBU-97 SFW is delivered as an unguided gravity weapon from the A-10, B-1, B-2, B-52H, F-15E, and F-16.
 The initial baseline SFW systems contained the BLU-108/B and BLU-108A/B submunition.
-A preplanned product improvement SFW variant P31 submunition, the BLU-108B/B, is in full-scale production, incorporating improvements such as an active laser sensor, multimission warhead, and increased footprint.
+A preplanned product improvement SFW submunition, the BLU-108B/B, entered production in 2001, incorporating improvements such as an active laser sensor, multimission warhead, and increased footprint.